evgao/k8s101/lab/cli/README.md

 ---

 ### Exercise: The Basics
 **Objective:** Explore the basics.
-Create a namespace, a pod, then use the `kubectl` commands to describe and delete what was created.
+Create a pod, then use the `kubectl` commands to describe and delete what was created.

-**NOTE:** You should still be using the `minidev` context created earlier.

 ---

-1) Create the `dev` namespace.
+1) Check namespaces
 ```
-kubectl create namespace dev
+kubectl get ns
 ```

 2) Apply the manifest `manifests/mypod.yaml`.